-The subject property is currently developed with a two-story, approximately 13,600-square-foot building that will be vacated by Stepping Stones Growth Center, a non-profit social services organization that is in the process of relocating all of its programs.
+The subject property is currently developed with a two-story, approximately 13,600-square-foot building that will be vacated by Stepping Stones Growth Center, a non-profit social services organization that has relocated its programs.
 The building was built in 1939 with an addition in 1948.
 The existing building and façade has had a number of modifications and renovations for various tenants over the years.
 There are currently 29 surface parking spaces clustered on the northern corner of the site, with access curb cuts located on both MacArthur Boulevard and Herma Court.